-Effective October 1, 2016, when child care applicants reapply for child care and are above 200% FPL and below 220% FPL, they are eligible for a 3-month grace period to transition to private pay childcare.
+Effective October 1, 2016, when childcare applicants reapply for childcare and are above 200% FPL and below 220% FPL, they became eligible for a three-month grace period to transition to private pay childcare.

-Effective July 1, 2016, child care applicants no longer had to report most changes after being approved, creating a true 12-month eligibility period.
+Effective July 1, 2016, childcare applicants no longer had to report most changes after being approved, creating a true 12-month eligibility period.
 Clients could continue to use childcare if they were no longer in an approved activity or if their income went above 200% FPL.
 If the household income went above 85% State Median Income (SMI), the client's childcare would be closed.
 Licensed Child Care Centers and FFN providers received a flat 2% increase.
-Licensed Child Care Family Homes received an increase that varies geographically and is based on the 75th percentile of the local child care market rate.
+Licensed Child Care Family Homes received an increase that varies geographically and is based on the 75th percentile of the local childcare market rate.